Shskjssk10/CANGO/README.md

     * Handles the creation, retrieval, and management of payment records.
     * Interacts with the database to store and retrieve payment information.
     * May integrate with other services for order processing or notifications.

-* **stripe-service:**
-    * Responsible for handling secure payment transactions using the Stripe API.
+    * Integrates Stripe API for handling secure payment transactions
     * Integrates with Stripe for payment processing, refunds, and other payment-related operations.
-    * Interacts with the payment-service to record successful or failed payment transactions.

 * **user-management-service:**
     * Handles user profile updates, including name, contact information, etc.